-\begin{remark}[Origin and dependencies of the \textbf{(Hk)} package] The conditions \textbf{(Hk1)}--\textbf{(Hk3)} lie within the usual framework of Calder\'on--Zygmund singular operators with Dini regularity and of the literature on maximal truncations and sparse domination; see, for example, \cite{HytonenRoncalTapiola2015Rough,AndersonHu2020MaxTrunc,CondeAlonsoParcet2016Nondoubling}.
-In the present work, this package is adopted as the initial analytic hypothesis for the subsequent one-dimensional module.
-Consequently, every constant arising from that module will depend only on $C_{k1}$, on $C_{k3}$, on the Dini functional
+\begin{remark}[Origin and dependencies of the \textbf{(Hk)} package] The conditions \textbf{(Hk1)}--\textbf{(Hk3)} lie in the standard framework of Calder\'on--Zygmund-type singular operators with Dini regularity and in the literature on maximal truncations and sparse domination; see, for instance, \cite{HytonenRoncalTapiola2015Rough,AndersonHu2020MaxTrunc,CondeAlonsoParcet2016Nondoubling}.
+In the present work, this package is adopted as the initial analytic hypothesis for the later one-dimensional module.
+Consequently, every constant coming from that module will depend only on $C_{k1}$, on $C_{k3}$, on the Dini functional

-and on the fixed choice of cutoff $\chi$. \end{remark}
+and on the fixed choice of the cutoff $\chi$. \end{remark}